 The jiggy vines and sugar dimes”

 Ok, back to Camp Lo.
-It is evident that Camp Lo was heavily influenced by Blaxploitation, eschewing the 90’s Boogie Down Bronx look in favour of 70s-inspired fits.
+It is evident that Camp Lo was heavily influenced by Blaxploitation, eschewing the 90’s Boogie Down Bronx look in favor of 70s-inspired fits.
 Camp Lo doesn’t stop there, they ensured their entire essence personified 70’s swag, jiggy vines and all.
 Uptown Saturday Night was filled with 70’s references and slang.
 Their songs exclusively sampled seventies R&B melodies.
 For example, “Luchini” sampled Dynasty’s “Adventures in the Land of Music”.

 As I was listening to “Luchini,” my train of thought led me to believe that bell bottom overalls were the way to go.
 It was like a little disco angel sat on my shoulder and gave me the good word.

 Will I ever wear this out and about, I am not sure, but I am damn sure proud of my final product.
 I think I would have fit in as a great extra in the “Luchini” video.

 Since making these overalls, I have changed my ways and made another pair of overalls for someone else.
 If anybody in the wide expanse that is the interwebs would like to cop some bell bottom overalls, please be my guest and head over to the shop.
 If not, I think I will be able to give them a good home.